West African Vodún: Reception and influence

-In the view of some foreign observers, Vodún is Satanism and demon worship.
+In the view of some foreign observers, Vodún is considered a form of Satanism and demon worship.
 Although seeing its deities as malevolent demons, many West African Christians still regard Vodún as being effective and powerful.

 Some Beninese regard Christianity as "less worrisome and less expensive" than Vodún; many individuals converted to Christianity to deal with bewitchment, believing that Jesus could heal and protect them for free, whereas any vodún offering to counter witches would extract a substantial price.